 The Canon ET-65III Lens Hood is recommended.

-This would be the best lens to get if you're so inclined and produces better image quality than THE zoom that costs 3x as much.
+This lens is capable of better image quality than THE zoom that costs 3x as much.
 200mm (320 when you factor in the 1.6x crop factor) lets you be far enough away to be stealthy.
 The image quality offered will allow you to bring your photography to the highest level.
-An amazing bargain, really, for what you get.

 I'm a big fan of Sigma lenses.
 They offer a very nice "contrasty" look similar to that of the most expensive Canon lenses.
 The largest aperture maybe isn't ideal all the time, but you gain some phenomenal flexibility with 100-400mm of zoom.
 The 200mm prime lens definitely gets you better pictures, but this one is quite excellent as well.